Potosi Mountain is one of the gnarliest roads of Nevada

 How did Carole Lombard die?

-There are many excellent photo opportunities.
-Don't forget your camera with lots of film/memory and fully charged batteries!
+Located on the southern part of Nevada, there are many excellent photo opportunities.
+Don't forget your camera.
 The summit dominates the Las Vegas skyline and the views are tremendous.
-It was the site of the DC-3 airplane air crash that killed 22 passengers, most notably the Hollywood actress Carole Lombard, in 1942.
+The mountain was the site of the DC-3 airplane air crash that killed 22 passengers, most notably the Hollywood actress Carole Lombard, in 1942.
 The site of the crash site is not meant to be revealed, although dedicated searchers have found it.